Meet the team behind Purdue University’s Office of Campus Master Planning & Sustainability.

 Tamm Hoggatt, Assistant Director, Green Living and Dining

-Tamm serves as the primary liaison between OUS and Housing and Food Services and focuses on Purdue’s Farmers Market, our fledging EcoReps program, and recycling special initiatives including the Black & Gold & Green Tailgate Team.
-Prior to joining OUS, Tamm served as the director of facilities for University Residences on campus.
+Tamm serves as the primary liaison between CMP&S and Housing and Food Services and focuses on Purdue’s Farmers Market, our fledging EcoReps program, and recycling special initiatives including the Black & Gold & Green Tailgate Team.
+Prior to joining CMP&S, Tamm served as the director of facilities for University Residences on campus.

-Sarah Vaughn, Assistant to the Director of University Sustainability
+Sarah Vaughn, Assistant to the Director of Campus Master Planning & Sustainability

 Sarah has been with Purdue University since 2008.
-Previous to her position in the Office of University Sustainability, she was as Secretary for Academic Affairs in the College of Engineering.
+Previous to her position in the Office of Campus Master Planning & Sustainability, she was as Secretary for Academic Affairs in the College of Engineering.
 Sarah graduated from the Purdue University Accomplished Clerical Excellence (ACE) program in spring 2011 and is a part-time undergraduate student, pursuing a degree in Organizational Leadership and Supervision.
 Her favorite sustainability initiative is the campus Farmers Market because it encourages people to purchase locally grown foods that are also delicious.